HeliosSoftware/hfs-install/README.md

 A bastion Linux server is provisioned into the Public subnet range with a public Elastic IP.
 This is so you can initially SSH to this node.
 There are other means of accessing Linux servers in AWS, such as the Client VPN service.
 This PoC setup has been created with a simple setup but you may want to implement this differently.

-The configurations for Terraform can be found in ./terraform/variables.tf
+The configurations for Terraform can be found in ./terraform/variables.tf.
+Replace the automation_ssh_pubkey default value to the contents of ~/.ssh/id_rsa.pub or ~/.ssh/id_ed25519.pub

 Assuming the terraform binary is executable on your Linux server, the following command can then be used to execute Terraform.

 ```
 source .aws/config
-./make.sh terraform plan - shows the plan of terraform execution
+./make.sh terraform plan
-./make.sh terraform apply - applies terraform configurations
+./make.sh terraform apply
 ```

 The provisioning will take a while but the command execution should show the progress.